shazzad-sourav/TrafficLightDetectorConventional/README.md

   <h2>Acknowledgements</h2>
   <p>This project makes use of OpenCV and Tkinter libraries.
-Special thanks to the contributors of these libraries.</p>
+Fundamental ideas came from this work</em>.
+See the <a href="https://github.com/HevLfreis/TrafficLight-Detector">repository</a> for details.</p> Special thanks to the contributors of these libraries and     the repository.</p>
 </div>
 </body>
 </html>